 In another study, scientists autopsied 2,876 young accident victims (ages 15-34) and found that an alarming 60 percent of subjects in the youngest group (ages 15-19) had atherosclerosis.

 Although we now understand how crucial it is to live a healthy lifestyle and provide good childhood nutrition in order to prevent heart disease, many parents don’t know that cancer prevention also starts in kids!
 Lifetime habits start early, and how and what your family eats has a strong influence.
-You certainly don’t think of preventing pancreatic, endometrial, colorectal, kidney, postmenopausal breast, or gallbladder cancer starting with kids.
-Yet, we know overweight and obesity is responsible for over 120,000 cases of cancer in the United States each year.
+Our toolkits are a great way to start the conversation, beginning with learning more about powerful plant foods!

 Today, nearly 1 in 2 Americans develop cancer at some point in their lives.
 WOW!
-The best news is we’re not powerless.
+The best news is, we’re not powerless.
 Research shows 1 in 3 cancers is preventable through diet and lifestyle, and that’s not accounting for smoking!
 A parent’s love doesn’t stop when a child turns 18, so why not turn on their cancer protection now, and shield them early in life.